Ceanothus prostratus: Ecology

 Ceanothus prostratus is part of the subgenus Cerastes, a clade of Ceanothus that is generally characterized by traits like opposite leaves, persistent corky stipules, and horned fruits (hence the name "Cerastes" which comes from the Greek for "having horns").
 This subgenus likely began diversifying at the beginning of the Pliocene roughly 6 million years ago, when cool, dry conditions combined with the uplift of the Coast Ranges to create new and diverse habitats.
-The closest relatives of C. prostratus within the subgenus Cerastes are Ceanothus pinetorum and Ceanothus purpureus, based on a phylogeny produced in a 2011 paper.
+The closest relatives of C. prostratus within the subgenus Cerastes are Ceanothus pinetorum and C. purpureus, based on a phylogeny produced in a 2011 paper.

 Ceanothus prostratus is a common nitrogen-fixing shrub, often found with Purshia tridentata.
 Together, their combined nitrogen additions to the soil of their habitats may account for 10-60% of annual nitrogen input in those ecosystems.
 It is also one of only two plants (along with Ceanothus diversifolius) known to be a host for the parasitic plant Cuscuta jepsonii, a dodder which until recently was thought to be extinct but could still be surviving and parasitizing C. prostratus in northern California.

 Ceanothus prostratus is one of many plants in the region that colonize logged areas, forming brushfields in the wake of timber harvests when more light reaches the ground.

-Ceanothus prostratus is present in plant communities alongside species such as Abies magnifica, Arctostaphylos patula, Arctostaphylos nevadensis, Pinus albicaulis, Pinus contorta, Pinus Jeffreyi, Pinus ponderosa, Quercus vaccinifolia, and Tsuga mertensiana.
+Ceanothus prostratus is present in plant communities alongside species such as Abies magnifica, Arctostaphylos nevadensis, A. patula, Pinus albicaulis, Pinus contorta, P. jeffreyi, Pinus ponderosa, Quercus vaccinifolia, and Tsuga mertensiana.